-The identification of RECs, or PIPs as the term is used in the uncontaminated soils regulations (35 IAC Part 1100)1, shall occur during the planning stage, rather than the design stage.
+The identification of RECs, or PIPs as the term is used in the uncontaminated soils regulations (35 IAC Part 1100), shall occur during the planning stage as part of the ESIS Part 1 submittal, rather than the design stage.

 Table 6-1 outlines the soils management steps for projects totally within existing Illinois Tollway right of way and for projects where property acquisition by the Illinois Tollway is planned.
 The procedures are similar, and each step is described in the table.